Mixed Sample Augmentation for Online Distillation: Experiments

 \subsection{Compared Methods}

-We compare our proposed method with the existing state-of-the-art self knowledge distillation including Class-wise Knowledge Distillation (CS-KD) \cite{cs-kd}, Data-Distortion Guided Self-Distillation (DDGSD) \cite{r-aug}; and online knowledge distillation methods including Deep Mutual Learning (DML) \cite{dml}, Knowledge Distillation via Collaborative Learning (KDCL) \cite{kdcl}, On-the-fly Native Ensemble (ONE) \cite{one} and Online Knowledge Distillation with Diverse Peers (OKDDip) \cite{okddip}.
-For a fair comparison, we adopt two peer students in DML and set the number of branches to 2 in KDCL, ONE, and OKDDip.
+We compare our proposed method with the existing state-of-the-art self knowledge distillation including Tf-KD \cite{tf-kd}, CS-KD \cite{cs-kd}, PS-KD \cite{ps-kd}, DDGSD \cite{r-aug}; and online knowledge distillation methods including DML \cite{dml}, KDCL \cite{kdcl}, ONE \cite{one} and OKDDip \cite{okddip}.
+For a fair comparison, we adopt two peer students in DML, and set the number of branches to 2 in KDCL, ONE and OKDDip.
 We follow the original settings of the remaining extra hyper-parameters.
 In the 'baseline', each CNN is trained directly from the hard labels.
-We compute the average and standard deviation of top-1 classification accuracy (\%) over five runs.
+We fix the random seed at 95, and compute the average and standard deviation of the top-1 classification accuracy (\%) over three runs.